 For qualitative benchmarks, resistance is assessed against the available evidence for the effects of the pressure on the species or community of interest.
+This is referred to as a 'weight of evidence' approach.
 For example:

-- evidence of mass mortality of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Low' resistance; - evidence of reduced abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Medium' resistance; - evidence of sub-lethal effects or reduced reproductive potential of a population of the species or community of interest will be assessed as 'High' resistance.
+- evidence of severe10 (mass, >75%) mortality of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'None' resistance; - evidence of a significant (ca 25-75%) reduction in the abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Low' resistance; - evidence of some (minor, <25%) reduction in the abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Medium' resistance; or - evidence of sub-lethal effects or reduced reproductive potential of a population of the species or community of interest will be assessed as 'High' resistance.